QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 **INSERT SCREENSHOT**

 We are going to be focusing on *Events* since it holds all of the run data.
 Opening this might take a bit.
 Once The *Events* folder is opened, exploring the data is fairly simple.
 Double click on data directory that interests you, Gsf Electron data for example (recoGsfElectron_gsfelectrons__RECO.), and double click on the TTree object to bring up a graphic.

+**INSERT SCREENSHOT**

 This should show all of the selected data in a graph.